NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   [Mount Up!](https://brunhine.com/fvtt/mountup), but much more robust.
 - [Token Tooltip Alt](https://foundryvtt.com/packages/token-tooltip-alt) - Allows you to fully customize any tooltips next to a token.
 Could possibly be a replacement for [Token Info Icons](https://foundryvtt.com/packages/token-info-icons/).
 Was recommended by [SeuRonao](https://github.com/SeuRonao).
+- [zSync](https://foundryvtt.com/packages/zsync/) - Syncs all player/GM views so that tokens are on the same layer for everyone.
 <a name="modules-to-review-later"></a>
 ## Modules to Review at a Later Date
 - [Grid Scaler](https://foundryvtt.com/packages/grid_scaler/) - Adds an option in the top-left menu to easily configure your background map to the grid.